brodycj/android-sqlite-ndk-native-driver/README.md

 **NOTE:** This project references the `gluegentools` and `sqlite-amalgamation` subprojects, which are resolved by: $ `make init` (as described below).

-**WARNING:** The SQLite database and statement handles that are returned in `SQLiteResponse` are raw C pointer values.
+**WARNING:** The SQLite database and statement handles that are returned in `SQLiteNativeResponse` are raw C pointer values.
 If someone uses a database or statement handle that is not valid, or no longer valid then the behavior would be undefined (may crash, for example).
 It is **not** recommended to use the API directly without understanding of how this library works internally.

 ## SQLite build information